Built with

 A good tool should support:

-• Comments within tasks
+• Comments directly within tasks

-• File attachments directly on the task
+• File attachments on tasks

 • Activity logs